The ultimate FAQ and "good to know" list for Cookie Consent.

 Storing consents is essential for GDPR compliance as it provides proof of user consent, ensures accountability, and helps manage user rights regarding their data.
 It supports transparency by maintaining records of what users have agreed to, and is necessary for responding to regulatory audits or legal disputes.
 Properly stored consents also facilitate updates and management of user preferences, demonstrating the organization's commitment to data protection and privacy

 Not all websites require this level of GDPR compliance.
 Compliance and regulations are based on country and the location of users accessing your website.
+Follow the tutorial below to learn how to store consents:

 Watch Tutorial